This is the text only version of the Kids Site. For the normal site, please go here.

 Hey y’all!
 Help your mom and dad—and me—by using cold water to wash your clothes whenever you can.
 Also, make sure the washing machine is full when you turn it on!

 To spin quieter, faster and more efficiently.

 Hey kids!
-Help me fight ceiling fan misuse by checking out the fans in your house.
-To help your fans heat and cool your house the best they can, follow these rules: In the winter, set the fan to spin clockwise.
+Remind your parents to fight ceiling fan misuse by checking out the fans in your house.
+To help your fans heat and cool your house the best they can, ask your parents to follow these rules: In the winter, set the fan to spin clockwise.
 In the summer, set the fan to spin counterclockwise.

 Silicon Valley, CA